History

 Xander Brett

-In the nineteenth century, when Sweden was an industrial powerhouse, much of the population turned to alcohol as a source of comfort.
-Rapid industrialisation meant brännvin (distilled alcohol) saw increased production, to such an extent the king even had to get involved, ordering manufacturers to slow down.
+In the nineteenth century, in Sweden, brännvin (distilled liquor) saw increased production, to such an extent the king even had to get involved.
 A referendum in 1922 advised Sweden’s government by 51 per cent not to impose total prohibition (like the other Nordic countries), so rationing was introduced instead.
 This persisted until 1955 and required each citizen carry a motbok, in which a stamp was added for each purchase.
 Naturally, people often used their friends’ or even strangers’ books as a way round, and the system died out quietly.

-“In the nineteenth century, when Sweden was an industrial powerhouse, much of the population turned to alcohol as a source of comfort.
-Rapid industrialisation meant brännvin (distilled alcohol) saw increased production, to such an extent the king even had to get involved, ordering manufacturers to slow down.”
+“In the nineteenth century, in Sweden, brännvin (distilled liquor) saw increased production, to such an extent the king even had to get involved.”

-Norway, however, completely prohibited alcohol for three years: from 1919 to 1922.
+Norway had prohibition for a few years.
 Vinmonopolet was established in 1922 to deal with trade reflexes, allowing Norwegians to buy wine only in selected outlets.
 Surveys from the mid-1990s show most Norwegians favoured dissolving the arrangement but, after restructuring in 1996, public opinion increased two-fold.
 A 2009 survey showed that 88 per cent of people are now satisfied with the company, and a 2013 Gallup poll projected that 74 per cent of the population wanted to keep the monopoly.
 Economists praise the company, particularly the number of products it offers.
-Figures for 2010 show that Vinmonopolet offered more than 12,000 products, Systembolaget 9,000 and Alko 3,000, compared to only 1,500 products that Britain’s private supermarket, Waitrose, could provide.

 This article is a Fika Online exclusive.